lorentzben/labnotebook/content/post/2022-10-14-make-report-02/index.md

   ['Feature ID', 'Taxon'] must be the first two header values.
 The first two header values provided are: ['ASV_ID', 'Domain'] (on line 1).
 ```

 So we will need to see which file we can use to import.

+### Ben Jackwood

+Ben Jackwood stopped by today to get some help documenting the blast parser.
+It sounds like Dr. Jackwood wants to implement it as part of a workflow in the future so Ben wanted to be sure he understood how it is installed/works.
+I updated the [readme](https://github.com/lorentzben/jackwood_blast_parser/blob/main/README.md) with him and we had to clean his conda env/reinstall miniconda since his conda bin was in /opt which tells me we may have been using the docker image on his session since that is where conda is stored for the docker instances.
+One thing to look forward to in the future would be if we want to use a different BLAST format, (we are using 6).
+If a different one would include taxonomic names then we wouldn't need to use the parser at all possibly, or a modification, but also don't break a good thing.

 Task: Unzip a taxonomy.qza file and see what kind of format they're working with and then modify my taxonomy file to match it.